pivotal/docs-tap/convention-service/creating-conventions.md

 ## <a id='intro'></a>Introduction

-Tanzu Application Platform helps developers transform their code into containerized workloads with a URL.
+Tanzu Application Platform makes it easy for developers to transform their code into containerized workloads with a URL.
-The Supply Chain Choreographer for Tanzu manages this transformation.
+This transformation is managed by the Supply Chain Choreographer for Tanzu.
 For more information, see [Supply Chain Choregrapher](../scc/about.html).

 The [Convention Service](about.md) is a key component of the supply chain compositions the choreographer calls into action.
 The Convention Service enables people in operational roles to efficiently apply their operational expertise.
-They can specify the runtime best practices and conventions of their organization to workloads as they are created on the platform.
+They can specify the runtime best practices and policies (or conventions) of their organization to workloads as they are created on the platform.
 The power of this component becomes evident when the conventions of an organization are applied consistently, at scale, and without hindering the velocity of app developers.